18 Cambodian Wedding Traditions: Love, Rituals, Surprises

 2. Soat Mun (Monk Blessing)

-CAMBODIAN WEDDING: THE MONKS
+CAMBODIAN WEDDING: THE MONKS' BLESSING

 With around 90% of the country’s population practicing Buddhism, it dominates the religious composition of Cambodia.
 As a result, monks play a significant role in Cambodian wedding traditions.